Photography, Reconstruction and the Cultural History of the Postwar European City

 Examining imagery of urban space in Britain, France and West Germany up to the early 1960s, this book reveals how photography shaped individual architectural projects and national rebuilding efforts alike.

-This book will be fascinating reading for researchers in the fields of photography and visual studies, architectural and urban history, as well as cultural memory and contemporary European history.
+This book will be a fascinating read for researchers in the fields of photography and visual studies, architectural and urban history, and cultural memory and contemporary European history.

 1. Introduction: Contexts and Concepts

 2. ‘Architecture of Destruction’: Visual discourses of ruin photobooks, c.1944–50